 If you want to go birdwatching in Goa, Salim Ali Bird Sanctuary is the perfect spot.
 Chorao Island is one of the most prominent areas for almost 200 migratory birds in the country, and the famous Dr Salim Ali Bird Sanctuary is an integral part of this island today!

 The interesting part is that you can take a boat ride through the mangroves to meet some rare birds and land creatures.
 Hold up your binoculars, you might find some species of kingfishers, or some Cormorants and Black-headed ibis if you are lucky!
 Some birds like Bulbuls and hornbills usually are found deep inside these mangroves, as they tend to live on fruit.
+A boat ride into the mangroves discovers the Oldest Church of Chorao, one of the most unique temples in the country, too.

 Best time: Here, on Chorao Island, you get a perfect sight for bird-watching, and the perfect time for bird-watching in Chorao is in the morning.